neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 PostgreSQL evaluates the `FROM` clause before the `SELECT` clause in the `SELECT` statement:

 ![](/postgresqltutorial/PostgreSQL-Select.png)
 Note that the SQL keywords are case\-insensitive.
 It means that `SELECT` is equivalent to `select` or `Select`.
 By convention, we will use all the SQL keywords in uppercase to make the queries easier to read.

 ## PostgreSQL SELECT examples

-Let’s explore some examples of using the `SELECT` statement.
+Let's explore some examples of using the `SELECT` statement.

 We will use the following `customer` table in the `dvdrental` [sampledatabase](../postgresql-getting-started/postgresql-sample-database 'PostgreSQL Sample Database') for the demonstration.

 ![customer table](/postgresqltutorial/customer.png)First, [connect to the PostgreSQL server](../postgresql-getting-started/connect-to-postgresql-database) using the `postgres` user: